JosephPVera/DFT-calculations/readme.md

    ENCUT  = 500       # Cut-off energy for plane wave expansion PREC   = Accurate  # Low/Normal/Accurate
    LREAL  = .FALSE.   # Projection in reciprocal space?
-   ISMEAR = 1         # Smearing of partial occupancies.
+   ISMEAR = 1         # Smearing of partial occupancies
    SIGMA  = 0.1       # Smearing width
    ISTART = 0         # Determines whether or not to read the WAVECAR ICHARG = 2         # Determines how VASP constructs the initial charge density